Force Field Analysis

 Example

-The following is an example of a force field analysis that was conducted to decide whether to employ an internal or an external consultant.
+Here is an example of a force field analysis conducted to decide whether to hire an internal or external consultant.

 Force Field Analysis Example